Chopin international piano competition closes in on winner

 WARSAW, Poland (AP) — The jury of the Frederic Chopin international piano competition was hearing the last finalists Wednesday in Warsaw before announcing the winner of the 40,000 euro ($45,000) first prize in the prestigious event that launches world careers.

-The jury will gather for deliberations in the evening after hearing the last four among the 12 finalists play a Chopin concerto with the orchestra during the day.
+The jury will gather for deliberations in the evening after the last four of the 12 finalists play a Chopin concerto with the orchestra during the day.
 The eight other finalists played Monday and Tuesday.

 The verdict is expected late at night at the National Philharmonic in Warsaw.